Good Manners (2017 film): Plot

 Joel decides to search for his father, the only clue being a receipt from a shopping mall where Ana bought shoes.
 He and his friend Maurício go to the mall, but they are locked in when they decide to stay inside past closing time.
 Joel transforms as it is still a full moon, and soon after he pursues Maurício and eats him whole.
-He returns home alone before he unconsciously transforms back but is seen by Dona Amélia, who discovers his secret and wants to perform an exorcism on him (as Joel's traits are affected by his transformation).
+He returns home alone before he unconsciously transforms back, but as Joel retains excess hair and claws, Amélia discovers his secret when finding him with Clara and wants to perform an exorcism on him.
 Clara injects the landlady with an anasthetic and then plans to run away with Joel the next day, but because he does not fully remember what he did in his wolf form he locks her in the Little Bedroom in a fit of confusion and anger.
 Joel tries to attend a dance with his classmate Amanda later that night but quickly realizes what he really is, and begs her to leave before he once again turns.
 Clara, who has managed to escape, shoots him in the leg before he can kill again, non-fatally injuring him.

 Clara takes Joel home to the Little Bedroom and removes the bullet, healing the wound.
 Meanwhile, a terrified Amanda tells the locals what happened, leading them to hunt Joel down, tracking down his and Clara's apartment (though it is implied Amanda does not want them to do so) as Dona Amélia wakes up and watches with implicit regret.
 With a lullaby Ana sang earlier in the film, Clara manages to tame Joel so that he does not attack her.
 She finally decides that she cannot keep him locked up and hungry.
 As the locals bang on the door, Clara and Joel prepare to face them together as Joel lets out one final howl.